-Biden’s top diplomat turns the page with Greenland after Trump tried to buy it
+Biden’s top diplomat turns the post-Trump page with Greenland

 During Blinken’s visits this week, Trump’s Greenland gambit was raised multiple times, but Blinken sought to avoid dwelling on Biden’s predecessor.

-“I am resolutely focused on today and tomorrow, not yesterday,” Blinken said during his visit to Denmark earlier this week.
+“I am resolutely focused on today and tomorrow, not yesterday,” Blinken said during his stop in Denmark this week.
 He said the United States would try to forge “new partnerships” with Nordic countries on climate change and threats presented by Beijing and Moscow.

-Blinken’s visit to Greenland included a helicopter tour of the island’s fjords and ice caps, where melting due to climate change has caused growing concern among environmentalists and policymakers.
-The Biden administration has sought to distinguish itself on climate issues from the Trump administration, which downplayed the threat posed by rising sea levels and expressed enthusiasm about the commercial opportunities stemming from melting glaciers and newfound sea routes.
+Blinken’s visit to Greenland included a helicopter tour of the island’s fjords and ice caps, where melting related to climate change has caused concern among environmentalists and policymakers.
+The Biden administration has sought to distinguish itself on climate issues from the Trump administration, which played down the threat posed by rising sea levels and expressed enthusiasm about commercial opportunities stemming from melting glaciers and new sea routes.

-After his aerial tour, which also included sightings of a dog park and an 18-hole golf course adjacent to a melting glacier, Blinken said “we see how it’s receding at an alarmingly rapid pace as a result of global warming.”
+After the aerial tour, which included looks at a dog park and an 18-hole golf course adjacent to a melting glacier, Blinken said, “we see how it’s receding at an alarmingly rapid pace as a result of global warming.”

 Blinken flew to Greenland from Iceland where he participated in the biennial meeting of the Arctic Council, a gathering of the eight nations in the Arctic Circle.
-The member nations agreed to a joint declaration on Thursday, something they could not produce during the last meeting because of the Trump administration’s refusal to sign onto a statement that included the words “climate change.”
+The member nations agreed to a joint declaration on Thursday, something they could not produce during the last meeting because of the Trump administration’s refusal to sign on to a statement that included the term “climate change.”

-The top U.S. diplomat’s three-stop tour of Greenland, Iceland and Denmark came amid escalating violence between Israel and Hamas and growing calls that the Biden administration take a more active role in brokering a ceasefire.
-Blinken stuck to his Nordic itinerary, however, and made calls to foreign counterparts in the Middle East on his plane and between meetings, including a conversation with Israeli Foreign Minister Gabi Ashkenazi on Wednesday in which he said the United States “expects to see de-escalation on the path to ceasefire.”
+The top U.S. diplomat’s three-stop tour of Greenland, Iceland and Denmark came amid escalating violence between Israel and Hamas and growing calls that the Biden administration take a more active role in brokering a cease-fire.
+Blinken stuck to his Nordic itinerary, however, and made calls to foreign counterparts in the Middle East on his plane and between meetings, including a conversation with Israeli Foreign Minister Gabi Ashkenazi on Wednesday in which he said the United States “expects to see de-escalation on the path to cease-fire.”

 In order to comment, please visit your account settings and verify your email address.